metaclass-nl/tutorial-api-platform/README.md

 Credits
 -------

 The tutorial and examples are copyright (c) [MetaClass ](https://www.metaclass.nl/), Groningen, 2019-2021.
+All rights reserved.
 [MetaClass](https://www.metaclass.nl/) offers software development and support in the Netherlands for Symfony, API Platform, React.js and Next.js

 The tutorial is based the [Api Platform Distribution](https://api-platform.com/docs/distribution/) and Api Platform core version 3.0, created by [Kévin Dunglas](https://dunglas.fr).